List of Asian youth records in athletics

-Asian youth bests in the sport of athletics are ratified by the Asian Athletics Association (AAA).
+Asian youth records in the sport of athletics are ratified by the Asian Athletics Association (AAA).
 They are the all-time best marks set in competition by athletes aged 17 or younger throughout the entire calendar year of the performance and competing for a member nation of the Asian Athletics Association.
-The AAA maintains a list of youth bests only in a specific list of outdoor events.
-All other records, including all indoor records, shown on this list are tracked by statisticians not officially sanctioned by the governing body.
+The AAA maintains a list of youth records only in a specific list of outdoor events.
+All other records, including all indoor records, shown on this list are tracked by independent statisticians and are not officially sanctioned by the governing body.